iatal/iatal.github.io/_pages/about.md

 Short bio
 =====
 Trained as an engineer, I obtained my PhD in Public Health and Epidemiology at Paris Descartes University in 2017.
 My thesis questioned the mismatch between medical research efforts and public health priorities worldwide.

-I then obtained a Long-term research fellowship (2018-2024) at the Learning Planet Institute (formerly CRI-Paris), where I created and coordinated the {Profs-Chercheurs programme}[https://profschercheurs.org].
+I then obtained a Long-term research fellowship (2018-2024) at the Learning Planet Institute (formerly CRI-Paris), where I created and coordinated the [Profs-Chercheurs programme]{https://profschercheurs.org}.
 Profs-Chercheurs is a programme based on citizen science and collective intelligence to support educators in tackling common professional challenges, through the use of research methods and a dedicated collaborative platform.

 Since December 2024 I joined LaRAC to lead a critical analysis of the way meta-analyses are undertaken in education, with a particular interest in how meta-analyses take (or not) into account the heterogeneity of studies when aggregating their results.